stric9r/time-manager/README.md

 This allowed for pretty good accuracy and precision.
 Keep in mind that the closer the interrupt is to the clock source the less accurate/precise this module will be.

+It is advised to not have any timer over 4294967295 ticks (aka 0xFFFFFFFF).
+A single variable rollover will be captured, but a second rollover would not be.
+To be safe, keep it in the confines of a UINT32_MAX.

+To give you an idea, UINT32_MAX ticks is about:
+- 49 days @ 1 milli-second ticks
+- 4.97 days @ 100 micro-second ticks
+- 1.19 hours @ 1 micro-second ticks
+- 7.15 minutes @ 100 nano-second ticks
+- 4.29 seconds @ 1 nano-second ticks

 ## Use / Example

 ```